michaelxs/Android-MagicAdapter/README.md

     }
 }
 ```
-2.Turn on databinding in app's build.gradle
+2. Turn on databinding in app's build.gradle
 ```gradle
 android {
     ...